Last Updated: October 2019

 Current Market Trends

 The Italian government is the primary purchaser of medical equipment.
-Public hospitals account for over 75 percent of medical device sales, while the remaining 25 percent of sales are made to the private sector.
+Public hospitals account for over 75% of medical device sales, while the remaining 25% of sales are made to the private sector.
 Despite having a considerable local manufacturing industry, the domestic market for medical equipment is highly dependent on imports.
-Major suppliers are Germany, The Netherlands, Belgium, France, and the United States, which had a 6.5% share of Italian imports, valued at USD 377,960 million in 2015.
-Major US imports are in diagnostic imaging, dental and patient aids.
+Major suppliers are Germany, the Netherlands, Belgium, France, and the United States, which had a 5.9% share of Italian imports, valued at $ 371 million in 2017.
+Major U.S. imports are in diagnostic imaging and dental and patient aids.

 The budgetary pressures and escalating costs of healthcare systems are moving Italy towards value-based health care: new products need to provide better health outcomes in cost-effective ways.
-In fact, the public healthcare system is likely to develop value- and quality-based pricing models and request data and analytics for cost-effective evidence.
+The public healthcare system is likely to develop value- and quality-based pricing models and request data and analytics for evidence of cost-effectiveness.
 Opportunities for companies with very innovative products are rising compared to traditional products.
 Preventive care, remote monitoring, and early identification of at-risk patients are increasingly valued.

 Italian Medical Devices Market*